Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AAnd I think that's a moment where we all look at each other a Bit like from Kent.
+Speaker AAnd I think that's a moment where we all looked at each other a bit like from Kent.

 Speaker AYes.